capybash/magicbb/README.md

 # ✨ MagicBB for Flarum
 MagicBB enhances your [Flarum](https://flarum.org) forum composer by adding handy toolbar buttons, extra BBCodes, and unique text formatting styles.
-Supports **Flarum 2.x**.
+For **Flarum 2.x only**.

 ---